wp-plugins/inboundio-marketing/README.txt

 1. Goto Inboundio Marketing menu.
 2. Click on the export contacts to save a local copy of your contact list.

+= How do add the new widget to my blog? =

+1. Goto Appearance menu.
+2. Drag the inboundio marketing widget in your widget area.
+3. Provide a title for your widget.
+The default title is set to "Subscribe to your-blog-name".

 = What if I re-install the plugin? =

 You might loose all your contacts.
 Hence you should always create a backup contacts.csv file through "export contacts" option.
 Once you re-install the plugin, you can import this file and recover all your contacts.